aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

     }
     ~~~

-2. In `MasterRootDialog`, locate `ResumeAfterChoiceSelection` method and replace the exisitng definitation with the following code
+2. In `MasterRootDialog`, locate `MessageReceivedAsync` method and replace the exisitng definitation with the following code

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\33.txt"`)
     ~~~csharp